kurdukanchana/Three.JS-WebGLtest-repo/README.md

     #This is a work in progress!
 Any issues and suggestions are welcome :)

-Using 3D models form NASA.
+Using 3D models from NASA.